Jean-Luc Godard: Early work with Anna Karina

-My Life to Live
+Vivre sa vie

 Godard's next film, Vivre sa vie (My Life to Live, 1962), was one of his most popular among critics.
 Karina starred as Nana, an errant mother and aspiring actress whose financially strained circumstances lead her to the life of a streetwalker.
-It is an episodic account of her rationalisations to prove she is free, even though she is tethered at the end of her pimp's short leash.
+It is an episodic account of her rationalizations to prove she is free, even though she is tethered at the end of her pimp's short leash.
 In one scene, within a café, she spreads her arms out and announces she is free to raise or lower them as she wishes.

 The film was a popular success and led to Columbia Pictures giving him a deal where he would be provided with $100,000 to make a movie, with complete artistic control.

-The Little Soldier and Les Carabiniers
+Le petit soldat and Les Carabiniers

 Le petit soldat was not released until 1963, the first of three films he released that year.
-Le petit soldat dealt with the Algerian War of Independence.
-It was banned by the French government for the next two years due to its political nature.
+It dealt with the Algerian War of Independence and was banned by the French government for the next two years due to its political nature.
 The 'little soldier' Bruno Forestier was played by Michel Subor.
 Forestier was a character close to Godard himself, an image-maker and intellectual, 'more or less my spokesman, but not totally' Godard told an interviewer.

 The film begins on 13 May 1958, the date of the attempted putsch in Algeria, and ends later the same month.
 In the film, Bruno Forestier, a photojournalist who has links with a right-wing paramilitary group working for the French government, is ordered to murder a professor accused of aiding the Algerian resistance.
 He is in love with Veronica Dreyer, a young woman who has worked with the Algerian fighters.
 He is captured by Algerian militants and tortured.
-His organisation captures and tortures her.
+His organization captures and tortures her.
 In making Le petit soldat, Godard took the unusual step of writing dialogue every day and calling the lines to the actors during filming – a technique made possible by filming without direct sound and dubbing dialogue in post-production.

 His following film was Les Carabiniers, based on a story by Roberto Rossellini, one of Godard's influences.
 The film follows two peasants who join the army of a king, only to find futility in the whole thing as the king reveals the deception of war-administrating leaders.

 Contempt

-His final film of 1963 and the most commercially successful film of his career was Le Mépris (Contempt), starring Michel Piccoli and one of France's biggest female stars, Brigitte Bardot.
-The film follows Paul (Piccoli), a screenwriter who is commissioned by Prokosch (Jack Palance), an arrogant American movie producer, to rewrite the script for an adaptation of Homer's Odyssey, which the Austrian director Fritz Lang has been filming.
+His final film of 1963, and the most commercially successful of his career, was Le Mépris (Contempt), starring Michel Piccoli and one of France's biggest female stars, Brigitte Bardot.
+The film follows Paul (Piccoli), a screenwriter who is commissioned by Prokosch (Jack Palance), an arrogant American movie producer, to rewrite the script for an adaptation of Homer's Odyssey, directed by Austrian director Fritz Lang (playing himself).
 Lang's 'high culture' interpretation of the story is lost on Prokosch, whose character is a firm indictment of the commercial motion picture hierarchy.